 1975: Ed Giacomin returns to Madison Square Garden as a member of the Red Wings two days after being put on waivers by the New York Rangers.
 The Garden crowd serenades their longtime goalie with chants of "Ed-die" throughout the game.
 Giacomin makes 42 saves in Detroit's 6-4 victory.

-1977: Cleveland Barons center Dennis Maruk becomes the fourth player in NHL history to score at least four goals in a game and account for all of his team's offense.
-Maruk scores four goals in a 4-4 tie against the St. Louis Blues at Richfield Coliseum.
+1977: Dennis Maruk becomes the fourth player in NHL history to score at least four goals in a game and account for all of his team's offense.
+Maruk scores all four goals for the Cleveland Barons in a 4-4 tie against the St. Louis Blues at Richfield Coliseum.

 1982: The New York Islanders' 30-game unbeaten streak at Nassau Coliseum ends when they lose 3-1 to the Penguins.
 They win 28 games and tie two during the streak.